Aarav7162/Synk_By_Neurocode/README.md

-# Synk_By_Neurocode
+# Synk

-Synk_By_Neurocode is an accessible, beginner-friendly IDE developed by **NeuroCode**.
+Synk is an accessible, beginner-friendly IDE developed by **NeuroCode**.
 It is designed to simplify Arduino programming for neurodivergent learners by providing a human-friendly syntax that translates into standard Arduino C++ code.

 ## Key Features